svm-suite/svm-suite.github.io/README.md

     )
 ```

 outputs the atom `choice two`.
 Constructs like this may also be useful when we implement loops by employing circular references.
-In such cases, branching choices save us from infinite loops.
+In such cases, branching choices may save us from infinite loops.

 ### 4.4. service input parameters

-Naturally *compute-stateful.svm* can have input, and we note such inputs in `INPUT` section that is paired with the `start` state.
+Naturally, like it can have an output paired with the `stop` state, *compute-stateful.svm* service can have an input, and we note such input in `INPUT` section paired with the `start` state.
 The following example:

 ```
 (